chevron_left

 For more details, visit the Village of Forest Park's official event page.

-Maywood is hosting its 5th Annual Juneteenth Community Block Party on Saturday, June 21.
-This vibrant community event brings together residents and visitors alike to enjoy a day filled with music, food, fun, and togetherness.
-All are welcome to celebrate freedom and community pride in the heart of Maywood.
+Join 7th District State Representative and Speaker of the House, Chris Welch in Hillside on Friday, June 19.
+The event will be held at Memorial Park District 639 Wolf Rd. in Hillside.
+This event will bring together residents and visitors alike to enjoy a day filled with music, food, fun, a bounce house and togetherness.
+All are welcome to celebrate freedom and community pride in Hillside.

 Click here for more information